 Recreation Passes & Permits

-There are three Recreation Passes on the Coconino Forest:
+There are four Recreation Passes on the Coconino Forest:

 For wedding permits, family reunions, commercial events, see Event/Commercial Permits.

 America The Beautiful - The National Parks and Federal Recreational Lands Annual Pass is available at most National Forest Service offices, National Park Service offices, and online at The USGS Store.
 The passes provide access to nearly all of the nation's parks, monuments, historical sites, and other public lands managed by the National Park System, Bureau of Land Management, Bureau of Reclamation, Fish and Wildlife Service, and Forest Service.
 These passes are honored in Coconino National Forest's Red Rock Ranger District in lieu of the Red Rock Pass.

 The Red Rock Pass program is a conservation tool designed to protect, enhance, and maintain Sedona’s awe-inspiring red rock landscape for the American public today and into the future.
 A Red Rock Pass is required when leaving your vehicle unattended to recreate in the National Forest in Oak Creek Canyon and around Sedona.

 2016 Fee Free Days.
 The Red Rock District offers multiple fee-free weekends for various sites across the District.
 See the News Release for information.

 Learn more about the Red Rock Pass Program.